kishorenc/road/README.md

 	* Serve the views in custom MIME types
 	* Define custom routes which map custom URLs to specific controller methods

+##Comptability

+	* Works on both node 0.4.x and 0.6.x
+	* Tested with Express 2.5.x

 See example application for complete use cases.

 #Quick Start